davetron5000/wtf-is-a-webpack/markdown/testing.md

 There are two potential problems with this setup that we aren't going to worry about.
 The first is that we have to run webpack and then jest every time we change any file.
-While we've wrapped that in a convenient alias in `package.json`, it could be slow as our project grow.
+While we've wrapped that in a convenient alias in `package.json`, it could be slow as our project grows.
 Because of Webpack's design, we can't really do much about this other than hope a module is created to address the issue, or learn essentially of all Webpack's internals.
 Both of those options suck, so let's revisit this issue if it becomes a real problem.